tobami/codespeed/README.md

 # Requirements

-You will need Python 2.6+ and Django 1.3+ with South isodate and Tastypie.
+You will need Python 2.6+ and Django 1.4+ with South and isodate

-In Debian and Ubuntu, they can be installed with:
+To install all needed dependencies using pip:

-    sudo apt-get install python-django python-django-south python-tastypie
+    pip install -r requirements.txt

-Instead of using distribution packages, you can use pip:
+To install dependencies and the codespeed Django app:

-    sudo pip install -r requirements.txt
+    python setup.py install

 If you want version control integration, there are additional requirements: